 "The Environmental Health and Toxicology section includes nine subcategories: Air; Land/soil; Water; Waste; Emergency Preparedness and Response; Occupational Health; Vectors; Radiation; and Toxicology.
 An equal number of questions will be drawn from each subcategory in the multiple choice section of the exam.
 The Toxicology subcategory draws upon the principles of toxicology and toxic substances in general.
 Applied knowledge of toxicology is incorporated into many of the subcategories areas."

-Review food science basics in topic area in journals such as those listed directly below.
+Review food science basics in a food science text and current focus area and hot topics in journals such as the Journal of Food Protection and above cited references.
 No specific text is required.

 Review basics on foodborne outbreak investigations and calculations in an appropriate food science or epidemiology textbook.
 No specific text required.

 Immunology and Pathogenesis, Transmission; Pharmaceuticals,Biologics; Diagnostics and Chemicals; Bacterial Agents; Viral Agents; Rickettsial, Parasitic TSE, and Mycotic Agents; Foreign Animal Diseases; and General."

 The Public Health Administration and Education section includes nine subcategories: Risk Assessment; Communications (including Risk Communication); Governmental Function; Governmental Organization; Laws, Policies and Plans; Leadership; Prevention; Surveillance/Monitoring; and Evaluation.